iamcal/wow-BunnyHunter/Readme.txt

  * Azure Drake (Can be found in EoE 10 & 25, from a chest)
  * Yellow/Green/Blue Qiraji Battle Tank (Not really rare)
  * Green Proto-Drake (Comes from an egg)
+ * Disgusting Oozeling (2-tier looting - will implement one day)

 Instructions:
 * To see some help tips, type /bh or /bunnyhunter